sghalebikesabi/sghalebikesabi.github.io/_pages/cv.md

 ## Service to the Community

+* Communications Chair at NeurIPS 2022
+* Publications Chair at AISTATS 2022
+* Workshop organizer at ICBINB 2022
-* Reviewer at Neurips ML4H 2020, AISTATS 2021
+* Reviewer at NeurIPS ML4H 2020, AISTATS 2021
 * Discussant at UAI 2021
 * Co-Founder of EquiStats - an equity and diversity group for middle and senior members of the Department of Statistics, Oxford